supgerry/ClaudeOS/ProjectKnowledge/signalpodcastproject/episode-06-loyalty-revolution.md

 **Tim**: "Integrating multiple systems that weren't designed to talk to each other is tough.
 How did you make it work with such a lean team?"

-**John**: "From the guest perspective, what's different now about visiting Morey's compared to before Fam Club launched?"
+**John**: "Let's talk about the guest experience.
+From the guest perspective, what's different now about visiting Morey's compared to before Fam Club launched?"

 ---